 Wi-Fi hotspots are convenient, but many are easy to hack.
 Plus, it’s even easier to set up a fake hotspot.
-Even if a Wi-Fi network looks legitimate, use a VPN whenever and however you connect to keep your data safe from prying eyes.
+Even if a Wi-Fi network looks legitimate, use a VPN if possible connect to keep your data safe from prying eyes.

 - Unread Terms and Conditions

-While you may not care about giving certain companies access to some of your sensitive data, you should care about questionable parties obtaining it via cyber attack.
-Make sure you read the Terms & Conditions when you subscribe to a service, and try to monitor news about these services.
+While you may not care about giving certain companies access to some of your sensitive data, that does not mean you want unknown third parties accessing it through a cyber attack.
+Make sure you read the Terms & Conditions when you subscribe to a service and try to monitor news about these services.

 - Two-Factor Authentication